Fines & Lost Items

 Fines for damaged Interlibrary Loan items from other institutions are determined by the lending library, not University of Chicago Library staff.

-Items that are long overdue will eventually be declared lost and billed for replacement.
+Items that are long overdue will eventually be billed as lost.

-Returning a lost item will result in a waiver of the lost item replacement fee, however any overdue fines incurred for that item will remain.
+Returning a lost item will result in a waiver of the lost item fee; however, any overdue fines incurred for that item will remain.

 Providing a Replacement Copy for a Lost Item

-A $35 replacement copy processing fee will be assessed per item, to cover the costs associated with adding the replacement copy to the collection.
+A $35 processing fee will be assessed per item, to cover the costs associated with adding the replacement copy to the collection.

 A replacement copy must be new or used in Very Good condition (clean, unmarked, and untorn with an intact spine and binding) or better.
 Former library copies are generally not acceptable.